2026-19

 Vouch on Tangled is evolving a bit more with evidences.
 If you recieve a PR on Tangled, the UI helpfully suggests that you vouch/denounce the submitter for their contribution.
 The ATURI of that PR is attached as a piece of evidence to your vouch record of that user, and is visible to your circle.
 They can now use this piece of evidence to inform their descision.

-Code-navigation with tree-sitter
+Code-Navigation with tree-sitter

 tree-sitter-graphis a DSL that lets you map a program's syntax graph, its AST, to a new graph- one such graph could be a graph of interesting lexical regions of a single file